gitpod-io/retired-gatsby-website/src/docs/config-start-tasks.md

 - command: echo Terminal1
 - command: echo Terminal2
 ```
 They are started in parallel.
-See [belows options](#openin) on configuring where and how the terminals are placed in the workbench.
+See [below options](#openin) on configuring where and how the terminals are placed in the workbench.

 ## Defining Commands